-16. saying to the mountains and to the rocks, “Fall on us and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!
+16.and they said to the mountains and to the rocks, “Fall on us, and hide us from the face of Him who sits on the throne and from the wrath of the Lamb!

 ¶1.
-After this, I saw four angels standing at the four corners of the earth, holding the four winds of the earth so that no wind would blow on land or sea, or on any tree.
+And after this, I saw four angels standing at the four corners of the earth, holding the four winds of the earth so that no wind would blow on the land, nor on the sea, nor on any tree.

-2. Then I saw another angel ascending from the east, having the seal of the living God, and he called with a loud voice to the four angels to whom it was given to harm the land and the sea,
+2. Then I saw another angel ascending from the east, having the seal of the living God, and he cried out with a loud voice to the four angels to whom it was given to harm the land and the sea,

-3.saying, “Do not harm the land, nor the sea, neither the trees, until we seal the slaves of our God on their foreheads.”
+3.saying, “Do not harm the land, nor the sea, nor the trees until we seal the slaves of our God on their foreheads!”

 ¶9.
-After these things, I looked, and there, standing before the throne and before the Lamb, clothed in white robes and palm branches in their hands, was a vast multitude out of all nations and tribes and peoples and languages, that no one was able to number,
+After these things, I looked, and there was a vast multitude that no one was able to number, out of all nations and tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, and palm branches in their hands,

-10. crying with a loud voice, “Salvation to our God who sits on the throne, and to the Lamb!”
+10.and they cried out with a loud voice, saying, “Salvation belongs to our God, who sits on the throne, and to the Lamb!”

-11. And all the angels stood around the throne and around the elders and four beings, and they fell on their faces before the throne and worshiped God,
+11. And all the angels had been standing around the throne, and around the elders and the four living things, and they fell on their faces before the throne and worshipped God,

 12.saying, “Amen!
-Blessing and glory and wisdom and thanksgiving and honor and power and strength to our God forever and ever!
+Blessing, and glory, and wisdom, and thanksgiving, and honor, and power, and strength belong to our God forever and ever!
 Amen!”

 ¶13.
 Then answered one of the elders, saying to me, “These who are arrayed in white robes, who are they?
 And where did they come from?”